Girls' Frontline 2: Exilium: Media

-On 22 September 2025, Vocaloid producer Hachiōji-P released an image song for the game, titled "Luminous Alive", featuring vocals by KMNZ Nero.
+An image song for the character Yoohee, titled "Sparking Dream", is performed in Korean by vocalist Mill and guitarist Mmakinalee.
+On 22 September 2025, Vocaloid producer Hachiōji-P released a Squad 404-themed image song for the game, titled "Luminous Alive", featuring vocals by KMNZ Nero.

+The game's theme song, "Unyielding Starlight" (小さな星明り), is performed by Rei Yasuda with Japanese and English vocals.
+The version with Korean vocals, titled "굽히지 않는 별", is performed by Raon, while the Chinese version "不屈的星光" is performed by Kinoko, (Note: Stage name of Huang Yuxin) the lead singer of Vanguard Sound.

 Reception

 Chinese release

 Pre-registrations for the Chinese version exceeded 4.74 million players prior to the game's release.
 On the game's day of launch in China, Girls' Frontline 2 reached the top 2 rank among all charting free-to-play games domestically.

 A review for the Chinese version of the game by Gcores praised the game's aesthetics and animation quality.
 Similarly, Youxi Putao noted the high quality in animation and use of camera perspective for the game's exposition sequences, and that the game differentiates itself well from other animesque tactical games on the market.
 However, Gcores also reported that players in China were critical of early versions of the game, specifically in regard to the difficulty in learning the game's mechanics and the low strategic depth of its tactical combat system from the perspective of new players, and the unsatisfying plot exposition to some veteran players of the previous game.
 Through the use of player questionnaires and developer livestreams, gradual attempts were made by the developers to address the game's common faults prior to its global release.
+This in turn has led players to jokingly refer to the Chinese server as the "sixth open beta" server, when contrasted with the state of the game during the global server's launch.

 Qian Hongyan, writing for Shanghai-based videogame news website CGames, attributes Girls' Frontline 2 as the original powderkeg which sparked the "if there are males, I won't play it" movement (「有男不玩」运动), an online campaign by male gamers in China between late 2023 and early 2024 whereby participants refused to play videogames that contained male playable characters that could be obtained via gacha.
 The boycott had a direct impact on the financial performance of games that did contain playable characters from both genders.